yetibot/yetibot/README.md

 ## Plugins

-Yetibot has a plugin-based architecture.
+yetibot has a plugin-based architecture.
 Its core lives at: https://github.com/devth/yetibot.core and can be depended on with:

 ```
 [yetibot.core "0.1.0"]
 ```

-Yetibot will load all commands and observers with namespaces on the classpath matching the regexes at: https://github.com/devth/yetibot.core/blob/master/src/yetibot/core/loader.clj#L12-16
+yetibot will load all commands and observers with namespaces on the classpath matching the regexes at: https://github.com/devth/yetibot.core/blob/master/src/yetibot/core/loader.clj#L12-16